ope-tech/laravel-ses/README.md

 # Laravel AWS Simple Email Service
 A Laravel 6+ Package that allows you to get sending statistics for emails you send through AWS SES (Simple Email Service), including deliveries, opens, bounces, complaints and link tracking.
-This package was originally written by Oliveready7 and had gone not maintained for years.
+This package was originally written by Oliveready7 and had not been maintained for years.
 I created this fork so that this package can be used with modern Laravel 6 & 7.
-Please note that this package is still experimental and going thru testing.
+All packages have been updated and all tests are currently passing.
+Please note that this package is still experimental and going thru extensive testing.

 Install via composer